percy-han/AWS-Create-EKS-Node-Alarm/README.md

     --role arn:aws:iam::887221633712:role/Lambda-EKS-Node-Alarm-Role \
     --handler lambda_function.lambda_handler \
     --runtime python3.10 \
-    --region us-west-2
+    --region <your-region>
 ```

-# Grant CloudWatch Logs the permission to execute your function.
+## Grant CloudWatch Logs the permission to execute your function.
 Use the following command, replacing the placeholder account with your own account and the placeholder log group with the log group to process:
 ```
 aws lambda add-permission \
     --function-name "Create-EKS-New-Node-Alarm" \